MongoEngine/mongoengine/docs/guide/querying.rst

 -------------------------
 To retrieve a result that should be unique in the collection, use :meth:`~mongoengine.queryset.QuerySet.get`.
 This will raise :class:`~mongoengine.queryset.DoesNotExist` if no document matches the query, and :class:`~mongoengine.queryset.MultipleObjectsReturned` if more than one document matched the query.
+These exceptions are merged into your document defintions eg: `MyDoc.DoesNotExist`

 A variation of this method exists, :meth:`~mongoengine.queryset.Queryset.get_or_create`, that will create a new